 Before heading to your favorite theme park, it might be a good idea to check out the website for a list of prohibited items.

-For now, here are 11 things that could get you kicked out a theme park.
+For now, here are some things that could get you kicked out a theme park.

 Drinking plenty of water between rides is important on hot summer days.
 But that doesn’t mean you should be carting around your own personal hydration station.
 Hard sided coolers are prohibited at Universal, SeaWorld and Disney.
 Universal also prohibits soft coolers larger than 8.5 in wide x 6 in high x 6 in deep.